 Gardening is the perfect way to put just a little soil in your life, especially if you’re in an urban setting.
 Touching soil, eating freshly grown food (please still wash your veggies), or even breathing while you’re near your plant is all it takes to expose you to this super-healthy bacteria.
 Talk about the easiest way to achieve a healthier life EVER.

 Food grown from your own garden is the freshest food you can eat.
 There’s no cross country shipments, no freezing and unfreezing, no picking weeks before the food is ready, and no gene splicing.
 When you grow and harvest from home, you’re eating food that has avoided all of these unnatural processes.

 Furthermore, the food is allowed to fully ripen on the vine.
 This gives vegetables enough time to develop entirely and, as such, they achieve their maximum nutrition value.

 Bonus: Usually, people—especially kids—are more adventurous in their food choices and excited to eat veggies if they’re part of the growing process!

 4) Growing reduces stress and anxiety.

 Not too long ago, some researchers rounded up 30 people and gave them the Stroop test (a test that ups people’s stress levels).
-Afterwards, the people were randomly assigned to either read for 30 minutes or garden for 30 minutes.
-During the half hour after the test, cortisol levels (a hormone produced by the adrenal cortex) and self-reported mood were recorded repeatedly.
+Afterward, the people were randomly assigned to either read for 30 minutes or garden for 30 minutes.
+During the half-hour after the test, cortisol levels (a hormone produced by the adrenal cortex) and self-reported mood were recorded repeatedly.